-The VIN (Vehicle Identification Number) is an identification code consisting of 17 alphanumeric characters that must be present on the chassis of each vehicle, as per international regulations, to ensure its recognition and traceability.
+The VIN (Vehicle Identification Number) is an identification code consisting of 17 alphanumeric characters.
+This code must be present on the chassis of each vehicle, as per international regulations, to ensure its recognition and traceability.
 Over the years, the presence of this code has been instrumental in reducing the number of auto thefts.

-Making the VIN visible on the dashboard or window has made it more difficult to resell a stolen vehicle or its parts on the black market.
+The VIN code is visible on the dashboard or window of the car.
+In this way, it is difficult to resell a stolen vehicle or its parts on the black market.
 Most used parts dealers do not purchase VIN-etched spare parts unless the seller submits some documentation as proof of ownership.

-It is essential for the safety of the market that the VIN code be permanent and visible throughout the life cycle of the automobile.
+It is essential for the safety of the market that the VIN code is permanent and remains visible.
 That’s why the best technology for this application is laser engraving.

-Until a few years ago, the VIN code was marked exclusively with micro-percussion systems, which are not as precise or versatile compared to the laser that is replacing them.
+Until a few years ago, the VIN code was marked exclusively with micro-percussion systems.
+These systems are not as precise or versatile as the laser that is replacing them.
 Laser engraving has many advantages for Automotive manufacturers:

 Our solution is a compact integration laser based on a fully air-cooled, active fiber optic Laser source.
 The rack and scanning head are designed to be easily integrated onto a robot or industrial manipulator.